 Okay, so the other night I was just hanging out at the Instant Pot Community Facebook page (can you say cooking nerd? and proud of it!) when my friend Tonya messaged me.
-We got to talking about what we wanted to make in the IP (we’re both excited about our IP’s) and she suggested Instant Pot Greek Gyros.
+We got to talking about what we wanted to make in the IP (we’re both super psyched about our Instant Pots) and she suggested Instant Pot Greek Gyros.

-*Swoon!* I love Gryos.
+*Swoon!* I love, love, love me some Greek Gryos.
 How about you?
-And I thought if I could make them at home…wow, that might be a little dangerous.
-And more than a little awesome!
+And I thought if I could make them at home…wow, That would be more than a little awesome!
+And it might be a little dangerous.
 I mean c’mon.
 Gyros!
-And even better, Instant Pot Greek Gyros!
+And even better, Instant Pot Greek Gyros that I could make at home pretty much whenever I wanted to.
+Well, as long as I had the ingredients, anyway!

-It just so happened that the store had a roast on sale $2.99 a pound, so I just dropped everything and ran out and picked one up.
+Well, it just so happened that the store down the road had a roast on sale for $2.99 a pound.
+It was probably about 9:30 at this time, in the evening, and I just dropped everything and ran out and picked one up.
 It wasn’t until I got home I realized I had my slippers on.
 Really. *duh* Can we say Senior moment?
+And worse, it’s November and ccccold outside!
+At least I wasn’t in my PJ’s…that would have been really bad, huh?

 So I started researching and whipped a recipe up.
-It turns out most of the Gyros recipes out there were just about the same.
-Well, they were good but flawed.
-They lacked that exotic flavor that makes you wonder exactly “Just what is IN this?”
-They were also cooked in the bottom of the pot with onions where the Gyros stewed and steeped for a long time.
-Those Gyros weren’t bad, but they weren’t good enough.
+It turns out that most of the Gyros recipes out there were just about the same.
+So I thought this was kind of a no-brainer.
+When finished, the Gyros had a couple of flaws I couldn’t quite wrap my head around.
+First, they lacked that certain “exotic” flavor that always makes you wonder exactly “Just what is IN this?”

 So I got to work and set up a second batch.
 This batch I marinated overnight in a secret blend…no, scratch that…it’s not secret coz I’m giving it to you…blend of garlic and spices and herbs and lemon and red wine vinegar.
 Much as I hate to add a long marinade to an Instant Pot recipe, it really IS the way to go.
 And I figured how to get that dryer Gyro-like texture while keeping them tender and cooking them only minutes.